 Box is another great alternative to pCloud and Dropbox for that matter.
 It offers excellent security, it’s quite easy to use and it has a very good app design.
 Plus it offers a generous amount of free storage.
 The one area in which pCloud is definitely a better choice is collaboration, however.

 Sync is another great pCloud alternative.
 Sync’s strong points are fast upload speeds, great support and high levels of data security.
 On the other hand, Sync doesn’t offer file previews.
 In addition, decryption speeds tend to be slow.
 This is the tradeoff for the highly strict security policies.
 Plus, unlike pCloud, Sync does not have a file sharing feature for mobile devices.

-That being said, if you are willing to pay, the service is pretty solid.
+pCloud is a pretty solid cloud storage service.
 The security is good, the mobile app is awesome, and the support is top-notch.
 If you do choose to go with a free plan, you can earn additional storage as well, which is a really nice touch.
-Overall, it’s a good, not great, service, and it’ll be interesting to see how it grows in the future since it’s still quite young.
+Overall, it’s a good service, and it’ll be interesting to see how it grows in the future since it’s still quite young.
 At any rate, we would recommend giving pCloud a shot.

 Thank you for reading our pCloud review, and please use the comment form to share your thoughts on pCloud!